nomilous/in./README.md

   })
 })
 ```
-Note: It is not an actual stream, rather a data event emitter.
+It is not an actual stream, rather a data event emitter.<br>
+The adapter will have already parsed the data into a usable object.

 #### It can pend the function